-Glass-still waters and frequently snow-capped mountains just two of the (many) geographical delights that make Te Anau a highly worthy addition to your travel wish list.
+Glass-still waters and frequently snow-capped mountains just two of the (many) geographical delights that make Te Anau a totally unique travel destination that should be added to any serious traveler’s bucket list.
 Biology, however, steals the show for what makes this town particularly unique.
 There’s one aspect that sets it apart from the rest: a wildly booming population of bioluminescent glow worms.

 These twinkling insects, hidden in water-carved limestone caves in the surrounding ancient rainforest, are an absolute must see.
 If your first thought was “what the hell is a glow worm,” you’re probably not alone — and fear not — we’ve got you covered on all the bizarre details.

 Seriously, what the hell is a glow worm?

 Badass bioluminescence is the best fitting phrase for glow worms, hands down.
 These peculiar little insects radiate luminosity during their larvae life stage, eventually growing up to be two-winged (and much less exciting, sadly).

 Not only does the glow look otherworldly, it’s a method for getting meals and warding off predators.
 Their light production results from the combination of released chemicals and oxygen, making an enticing trap for other bugs.
 Turns out glow worms are better at multitasking than most of us; who would’ve thought?

 This particular species is unique to New Zealand, claiming residency in the pitch black, humid caves that frequently leave visitors awestruck — and often completely baffled by nature’s capabilities.